Area rigidity for the equatorial disk in the ball: Introduction

-As a consequence, we obtain the following unique continuation type result for minimal surfaces in the ball. \begin{corollary} \textit{If $\Sigma^k$ is a $k$-dimensional free boundary minimal surface in $B^n$ such that $\partial\Sigma$ is a $(k-1)$-minimal surface in $\mathbb{S}^{n-1}$, then $\Sigma^k$ is an equatorial disk.} \end{corollary}

-\begin{remark} Finally, we observe that the $2$-dimensional proof of Theorem \ref{high dimension} given in \cite{K} extends naturally to constant mean curvature surfaces in $B^3$.
+\begin{remark} We observe that the $2$-dimensional proof of Theorem \ref{high dimension} given in \cite{K} can be extended to constant mean curvature surfaces in $B^3$.
 The quantity to consider in this case is the Willmore energy instead of area.
 Let $\Sigma^2$ be a surface with boundary in $\mathbb{R}^3$, the Willmore energy $\mathcal{W}(\Sigma)$ is defined as

 \textbf{$\varepsilon$-Regularity.} There exists $\varepsilon>0$ such that whenever $\Sigma$ is a free boundary surface with constant mean curvature in $B^3$ and satisfying

 then $\Sigma$ is either an equatorial disk or a spherical cap.
 The constant $\varepsilon$ is independent of the value of the mean curvature. \end{remark}